revbayes/revbayes.github.io/tutorials/brownian/index.md

     psi <- treeArray[1]

 \
-You may want to look at this tree before by loading the ‘primates.tree‘ in FigTree or any other tree visualization software.
+You may want to look at this tree before by loading the `primates.tree` in FigTree or any other tree visualization software.

 As usual, we start be initializing some useful helper variables.
 For